topbitdu/unidom-visitor/ROADMAP.md

 ## v0.8
 1. Improve the Identificating model to add the .``identificate!`` method
-2. Improve the Identificating model to deprecate the ::identificate method
+2. Improve the Identificating model to deprecate the .``identificate`` method

 ## v0.8.1
 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0